vghpe/vghpe.github.io/content/posts/2025-11-03-male-nipple.md

 ---
-title: "Prototype: How to stimulate the male nipple (Working Title)"
+title: "Prototype: How to touch the male nipple"
 date: 2025-11-03T00:00:00
 draft: false
 slug: nipps-proto